Rusty Crawford: Playing career

 Returning east, Crawford joined the defending Stanley Cup champion Quebec Bulldogs of the National Hockey Association (NHA) in 1912 and became a top scorer in the NHA during his time there.
 He won his first Stanley Cup in his first season, helping the Bulldogs defend their title against challenger from Sydney, Nova Scotia.
 Following the collapse of the NHA in 1917, the Bulldogs joined the newly formed National Hockey League, but chose not to operate in its first seasons.
 Crawford was claimed by the Ottawa Senators in a dispersal draft.
 He began the 1917–18 NHL season with Ottawa but was loaned to the Toronto Arenas late in the season as the Senators were required to keep their roster within required limits after they signed Frank Nighbor to a contract.
 Completing the season in Toronto, Crawford and the Arenas won the Stanley Cup, defeating the Pacific Coast Hockey Association's Vancouver Millionaires in a five-game series.
 The Arenas signed Crawford to a new contract before the 1918–19 season, a deal that was protested by Ottawa who claimed that they retained his rights since he was only given to Toronto on loan.
 NHL president Frank Calder was required to arbitrate a resolution, and ordered the Toronto club to surrender one player of Ottawa's choice in exchange for Crawford.
 Following the season, Crawford returned to Saskatoon to play senior-amateur hockey with the Saskatoon Crescents.

 He remained with Saskatoon while they turned into a professional team with the formation of the Western Canada Hockey League (WCHL) in 1921.
 He was traded to the Calgary Tigers in 1922 for cash.
 By the time he joined the Tigers, he was already considered one of the game's all-time great players, and was regarded as one of the fastest skaters in Western Canada.

 He won the WCHL championship in 1923–24, scoring one of Calgary's goals in a 2–0 victory over the Regina Capitals to clinch the title.
-He appeared in the 1924 Stanley Cup Finals, where Calgary lost to the Montreal Canadiens.
+He appeared in the 1924 Stanley Cup Final, where Calgary lost to the Montreal Canadiens.

 After one more year in Calgary, Crawford was traded to the Vancouver Maroons in exchange for Fern Headley.
 After one year in Vancouver, he moved onto the Minneapolis Millers of the American Hockey Association for four seasons and was a member of their 1927–28 championship team.
 Crawford announced his retirement in 1930 at the age of 45.
 He coached one season of senior hockey with Prince Albert of the Saskatchewan Senior Hockey League in 1930–31 before leaving the sport for good.
 Crawford was inducted into the Hockey Hall of Fame in 1963.